raaznp/cems-blazor-ready-repo/README.md

 3. On first start, the container runs a bootstrap script that creates a solution and a Blazor Server app if missing.

 What the container does:
-- Builds from `.devcontainer/Dockerfile` (based on .NET 9 devcontainer image)
+- Builds from `.devcontainer/Dockerfile` (based on .NET 10 LTS devcontainer image)
 - Installs SQLite and EF Core CLI
 - Runs `.devcontainer/bootstrap.sh` to scaffold:
 	- `CommunityEventManagementSystem.sln`